-We’ve had always been fascinated by the rural roads we get to drive in Ireland as the unknowns that come with each trip provide a visceral sense of completeness.
-And, because a road trip to Connemara, a beautiful and at times desolate area, has been on our wish list for way too long, two weeks ago, we set the sails towards West of Galway.
+We’ve always been fascinated by the rural roads we get to drive in Ireland as the unknowns that come with each trip provide a visceral sense of completeness.
+And, because a road trip to Connemara, a beautiful and at times desolate area, has been on our wish list for way too long, two weeks ago, we set the sails towards County Galway.

 Ireland travel guide: Top 9 things to see and do in beautiful Connemara

 If you are planning on visiting Ireland in the future, then there is no better place where to see natural wonders and visit beautiful attractions than the Connemara region.

 In Connemara, you’ll get a chance to talk to the local people about how they spend their days, the way they live and what they love.
 You’ll get a chance to rejuvenate and return home as a much happier human being.

 If your itinerary allows, we would recommend at least two full days to explore Connemara and soak up all the goodness.
 Below we listed some of the most amazing things to see and do in Connemara.

 Connemara is known for its beautiful and secluded beaches.
 The Dogs Bay, Coral Strand, Eyrephort Beach and Glassilaun Beac are just some of the visually striking ones, but there are many more.
 On a warm summer’s day, when the water is crystal clear, and the sun is out, expect to find beaches busy with kids running around and with people enjoying beautiful surroundings.

 After hiking adventures in Connemara National Park, we ended up on one of the most paradisiac beaches we have ever seen!
 As we sat together in an idyllically blooming meadow, surrounded by wildflowers and with cows wandering just a few feet away, the splashing of the water sparked our curiosity.
 The day was bright and calm and much to our surprise, we spotted a couple of dolphins playing in the bay.

 #2.
 Drive The Sky Road